akhilanandsirra/CBITAttendanceLogin/README.md

 # CBIT Student App

-Designed and developed an android application with Material UI for scraping Student information from CBIT student website using *jsoup* library and animations using *Lottie*.
+Designed, developed and published an android application with Material UI for scraping Student information from CBIT student website using *jsoup* library and animations using *Lottie*.
 CBIT Student App is an easy-to-use app that saves you time and keeps your attendance in check.

 Made attendance checking time 80% faster from **15s** to **3s**